How to effectively and easily remove melted crayons from fabrics, car upholstery, and the dryer drum.

-If you’re a parent, you know all about the mess of crayons, and it is so wonderful to watch your child engage in the wonderful world of colouring and imagination.
+If you’re a parent, you know all about the mess of crayons, and it is so wonderful to watch your child engage in the wonderful world of coloring and imagination.
 While you might be packing some crayons on a road trip, or your child placed some crayons in their pocket which happened to ruin the dryer you might have a rainbow-colored mess on your hands.

 Here are some tips and tricks on how to remove melted crayons so you can have nice things once more, at least for a little while.
-Keep these tips in mind a well if you ever need to clean off melted wax from all sorts of surfaces around your home.
+Keep these tips in mind well if you ever need to clean off melted wax from all sorts of surfaces around your home.

 How to Get Melted Crayon Out of Fabrics

 Sometimes children place things into their pockets while they play and with so much laundry always needing to be done, it is hard to remember to check pockets.
 After the washing cycle, crayons tend to melt in the dryer from all that heat which could leave you with some stains on your clothes from the crayon.